top of page

 The Miracle in Maadi (Egypt): Where Every Inch is a Blessing

 Reflections from Oriel Hosford’s placement in Province Of Alexandria - visiting a school for refugee children run by the Diocese.
-Notes complied by Gillian Maganda - CMSI Personnel Manager.
+Notes compiled by Gillian Maganda - CMSI Personnel Manager.
 What does it look like to give your "second life" to others?
 After surviving a broken back, Rasha, the principal of Happy Child Nursery, made a promise: to spend her life serving.
 Today, in the heart of Maadi, she and her husband (a priest and engineer who fixes every broken desk and door)

 Gillian Maganda